Your personal statement

 - how the course will help you get the career you want

-Remember you only get to write one personal statement, even though you might apply for five different courses.
+Remember you only get to write one personal statement, even though you might apply for five different courses at more than one university.

 Make sure your statement is relevant to all of the courses you’re applying for.
 Which?
-University offers some advice for specific subjects based on guidance from course submission tutors.
+University offers some advice for specific subjects based on guidance from course admission tutors.

 Write your first draft